-Jon recently served a two-year term on the New Jersey Department of Environmental Protection Science Advisory Board.
-He also was the Rider University NCAA Faculty Athletics Representative from 1996 until 2011 and was extremely involved in a wide variety of athletic issues, activities, and projects on campus.
-Jon represented Rider University as a member of the 2001 People to People Delegation to Cuba on Women in Sports and he has traveled recently to Costa Rica, Ecuador, the Galapagos Islands, Iceland, Panama, and Peru as part of his team teaching for Rider's unique Nature's Business course.
-Finally, Jon has been honored for his teaching excellence by being selected for inclusion in the 2002 and 2007 editions of "Who's Who Among America's Teachers" and for his service to Rider University by being awarded the 2005 Frank N. Elliot Award for Distinguished Service, and for outstanding academic leadership by being awarded the 2015 Rider University Chairperson Leadership Award.
+Jon was the Rider University NCAA Faculty Athletics Representative from 1996 until 2011 and was extremely involved in a wide variety of athletic issues, activities, and projects on campus.
+He also recently served a two-year term on the New Jersey Department of Environmental Protection Science Advisory Board.
+Jon represented Rider University as a member of the 2001 People to People Delegation to Cuba on Women in Sports and he has traveled recently to Belize, Costa Rica, Ecuador and the Galapagos Islands, Iceland, Panama, and Peru as part of his team teaching for Rider's unique Nature's Business course.
+In addition, Jon has been honored for his teaching excellence by being selected for inclusion in the 2002 and 2007 editions of "Who's Who Among America's Teachers" and for his ongoing and outstanding service to Rider University by being awarded the 2005 Frank N. Elliot Award for Distinguished Service, and for outstanding academic leadership by being awarded the 2015 Rider University Chairperson Leadership Award.
 Finally, in recognition of his many years of teaching excellence and dedication to the principles and values of a Liberal Arts and Sciences education, Jon was selected as the 2015 Honorary Faculty Inductee into the Rider School of Liberal Arts and Sciences Honor Society.

 For more detailed information about Dr. Husch's research interests, publications, presentations, course syllabi, curriculum vitae, and other professional activities, click here.